PraneshKishan/Research-Paper-Finder/README.md

   'pip install streamlit requests beautifulsoup4'

-#To run the code
+##To run the code
-  'streamlit run app.py'
+streamlit run app.py
-  Open your browser and go to http://localhost:8501 to use the app.
+- Open your browser and go to http://localhost:8501 to use the app.

 #Usage
 - Enter the search tags in the input box (e.g., "machine learning in healthcare").